 Burgeaux Beach is popular among locals and tourists alike and has beautiful tide pools where pretty seashells and sea urchins can be found.
 Although the waters are rough, they are also quite shallow, so it is a safer option for beginner surfers.

 Pinel Island is an uninhabited island located near the northwest coast of St. Maarten.
 The west side of the island has calmer waters while the east side can be very windy.
-With the crystalline blue waters and a colorful coral reef this beach is a great place snorkeling and underwater exploration.
+With crystalline blue waters and a colorful coral reef, this beach is a great place for snorkeling and underwater exploration.

 Pinel Island is accessible by ferry, which leaves from the town of Cul-de-Sac on the north shore of Saint Martin every half hour.
 There is free parking on the Saint Martin side before boarding the ferry.
 The 5–10-minute boat ride to Pinel Island costs $6 per person.
 Once on the island, beach chairs and umbrellas are available to rent for $18 for the day.
 Pinel Island is known to be quite busy on the weekends so it's best to visit midweek if possible.

 Located on the northwestern side of the island in French Saint Martin is Baie Rouge, also known as Red Bay.
-Baie Rouge is one of the most popular beaches on St. Martin gets its name from the reddish-pink color of the sand.
+Baie Rouge is one of the most popular beaches on St. Martin, the beach gets its name from the reddish-pink color of the sand.
 The pretty pink sand gets its color from the crushed coral pieces that wash up onto the shore.
-Not only is the sand pretty but Baie Rouge is an amazing spot for snorkeling.
+Not only is the sand beautiful but Baie Rouge is an amazing spot for snorkeling.
 It has a vibrant reef that has many kinds of fish and other sea life.